xvnpw/xvnpw.github.io/content/posts/threat_modeling_101.md

 ---
 title: "Threat Modeling 101"
-date: 2022-10-13T08:59:02+01:00
+date: 2022-10-19T18:59:02+01:00
-draft: true
+draft: false
 tags: [appsec, threat-modeling]
 description: "What is Threat Modeling?
 First of all, it’s just thinking about threats.
 We all do it, every day 😃 How someone could break into my house?
 But wait a second.
-How do you know that you need to protected your house in the first place?
-Maybe you don’t have house, maybe you don’t have money right now to buy protections."
+How do you know that you need to protect your house in the first place?
+Maybe you don’t have a house, or maybe you don’t have money right now to buy deterrents.
+Or maybe your family thinks you are a bit paranoid? 😕"
 ---

 What is Threat Modeling?
 First of all, it's just thinking about threats.
 We all do it, every day 😃 "How someone could break into my house?"
 But wait a second.
 How do you know that you need to protect your house in the first place?
 Maybe you don't have a house, or maybe you don't have money right now to buy deterrents.
 Or maybe your family thinks you are a bit paranoid? 😕 Just before doing Threat Modeling you need to start doing Risk Management, to assess what is your risk appetite and profile.
 More on that later.